AbhiRocks24X7/Jarvis-Personal-Assistant/README.md

 # Jarvis-Personal-Assistant
-Designed a personal assistant named JARVIS in pyhon using several packages.
+Designed a personal assistant named JARVIS in python using several packages.